How to Get Soot Out of Carpet

 How to get soot out of carpet

-Backdrafts from chimneys, accidents with fireplaces, barbecue misadventures – these are just a few of the things that can end with soot being trampled into carpets and rugs in the house.
+Backdrafts from chimneys, accidents with fireplaces, and barbecue misadventures are just a few of the things that can end with soot being trampled into carpets and rugs in the house.

-As you may have found, soot can quickly stain carpets, and trying to get spilled ash and coal out of the carpet may result in rubbing it in even more – not great!
+As you may have found, soot can quickly stain carpets, and trying to get spilled ash and coal out of the carpet may result in rubbing it in even more – not excellent!

 Before you do step one, check to make sure there are no live embers and no chance of fire damage.
-If everything checks out, it’s time to start taking care of the mess.
+It’s time to start caring for the mess if everything checks out.

 Try to get everyone out of the room, especially kids and pets (you don’t want the soot to get trampled elsewhere), and start the cleanup process.
 Here’s exactly what you need and what you should do.